jkeirstead/suslabs/README.md

 ## System requirements

-You must have either [Curl](http://curl.haxx.se/) installed to use this package.
+You must have [Curl](http://curl.haxx.se/) installed to use this package.

 In order to restrict access to the SusLabs server, you must manually set the base url of the server in one of two ways: